Directly to the content

 Guest article by our nutrition expert Dr. Dorothea Portius

-However, instead of relying on strict plans and constraints, I take a holistic approach.
-Mindfulness, serenity and naturalness are at the forefront.
-This philosophy is based on my three-pillar principle, which consists of the areas of nutrition, exercise and psyche .
-These pillars form the stable foundation on which my health rests as a roof.
+But instead of relying on strict plans and constraints, I pursue a holistic approach.
+Mindfulness, serenity and naturalness are paramount.This philosophy is based on my Three-pillar principle, consisting of the areas of nutrition, exercise and mental health exists.
+These pillars form the stable foundation on which my health rests like a roof.

-Pillar 1: Nutrition - The GlycLich Formula
+Pillar 1: Nutrition – The Glycemic Index Formula

-• Low glycemic: Foods with a low glycemic index (GI) keep blood sugar levels stable and reduce the risk of chronic inflammation [1, 2].
+• Low glycemicFoods with a low glycemic index (GI) keep blood sugar levels stable and reduce the risk of chronic inflammation.
+[1, 2].

-• Anti-inflammatory: Choosing anti-inflammatory foods such as turmeric, ginger, polyunsaturated fatty acids and plenty of colorful vegetables and fruits protects against oxidative stress and promotes regeneration [3, 4].
+• Anti-inflammatoryChoosing anti-inflammatory foods such as turmericGinger, polyunsaturated fatty acids, and plenty of colorful vegetables and fruits protect against oxidative stress and promote regeneration.
+[3, 4].

-• Fresh and unprocessed: Industrially processed foods are usually low in nutrients, while fresh, regional products are superfood [5].
+• Fresh and unprocessedIndustrially processed foods are usually low in nutrients and put a strain on the body, while fresh, regional products are superfoods.
+[5].

 My daily routine: enjoyment and mindfulness

-The morning of the week starts with a porridge that is not only filling, but also a real nutrient bomb thanks to ingredients such as flaxseed, nut butter, collagen powder and fresh and seasonal fruit .
-The spices cinnamon, cardamom and vanilla have an antioxidant effect and support digestion.
-In addition, there is a hot ginger tea and spermidine-rich foodevery day.
+The morning of the week begins with a porridge that not only fills you up but also nourishes you with ingredients such as Flaxseed, nut butter, Collagen powder and fresh and seasonal fruits It's a real nutritional powerhouse.
+The spices cinnamon, cardamom, and vanilla have a beneficial effect. antioxidant and support digestionIn addition, there is a hot ginger tea served daily and Spermidine-rich diet.

-Pillar 2: Exercise - moderate and enjoyable
+Pillar 2: Exercise – Moderately and with joy

-That's why my motto is: Don't overdo it!
+Therefore, my motto is: Don't overdo it!

-• Daily mobilization: Every morning I start with 10-15 minutes of yoga to gently activate the muscles and clear the mind.
+• Daily mobilizationEvery morning I start with 10-15 minutes of yoga to gently activate my muscles and clear my mind.

-• Moderate running: On days when I know I'm sitting in conferences or have long train rides ahead of me, I put on my running shoes and go for a relaxed run - about 5 kilometers at a moderate pace.
+• Moderate runningOn days when I know I'll be in conferences or have long train journeys ahead of me, I put on my running shoes and go for a relaxed run – about 5 kilometers at a moderate pace.

-• Strength and balance: Pilates and barre are part of my weekly routine.
-These exercises promote deep muscle development and improve posture - essential for maintaining muscle tone.
+• Strength and balancePilates and Barre are part of my weekly routine.
+These exercises strengthen the deep muscles and improve posture – essential for maintaining muscle mass.

-• Nature and outdoor activities: Whether it's hiking, skiing or long walks - the combination of exercise and nature is the ultimate stress reliever for me and my number one activity at the weekend or on vacation.
+• Nature and outdoor activitiesWhether hiking, skiing or long walks – the interplay of exercise and nature is the ultimate stress relief for me and my number 1 activity on weekends or holidays.

-Pillar 3: Psyche - Mental balance and regeneration
+Pillar 3: Psyche – Mental Balance and Regeneration

-• Mental detox moments: Instead of constantly listening to music or podcasts , I consciously take quiet moments to take in my surroundings and let my thoughts run free.
+• Mental detox momentsInstead of constantly playing music or Podcasts To listen, I consciously take quiet moments to perceive my surroundings and let my thoughts run free.

-• Mindfulness in everyday life: Simple rituals such as walks without distractions promote self-awareness and help you switch off.
+• Mindfulness in everyday lifeSimple rituals like walks without distractions promote self-awareness and help you switch off.

 The role of sleep